Palouse-Clearwater Environmental Institute

 Three native species, western bluebird (Sialia mexicana), tree swallow (Tachycineta bicolor) and house wren (Troglodytes aedon) are using the majority of the boxes but are being challenged by competition from the invasive house sparrow (Passer domesticus) in five boxes.

-In this photo, taken May 13, 2020, a western bluebird delivers food to his four hungry nestlings.
+In this photo a western bluebird delivers food to his four hungry nestlings.

 Tree swallows are the most abundant nesters thus far and have been building nests for several weeks.
 The first two tree swallow eggs appeared on May 22, 2020 in a neat little nest made of moss and feathers.